Associate Degree Nursing Program

 - ADN Courses: BIOL 2401, BIOL 2402, BIOL 2420, PSYC 2301 or EDUC 1300, PSYC 2314, ENGL 1301, Creative Arts

-- Plus 2 from one of the following options:
+- Plus 2 courses from one of the following options:

 - SOCI 1301, BIOL 1322, SPCH 1315